Digital Foreman showing a weather documentation workflow with NOAA weather context

 Asphalt shingles

 The incident: A roofing contractor installed premium shingles on a major re-roof project.
-Six months later premature wear appeared, and the manufacturer denied the warranty claim because the contractor couldn't prove temperature compliance.
+Six months later premature wear appeared, and the manufacturer denied the warranty claim because the contractor lacked temperature documentation.

 Temperature: Estimated 38-42F, below the 40F minimum